concord-consortium/wise4-vagrant/README.md

-This project uses Vagrant to setup a wise4 virtual machine.
+This project uses Vagrant to setup a trunk version of WISE4 virtual machine.

 Prerequisites
 =============